 In sum, Wonderland Lisbon is the perfect place to enjoy wholesome holiday fun for the whole family.

-Address: Parque Eduardo VII | 1070-051 Lisboa
+Address: Wonderland Lisboa | Parque Eduardo VII | 1070-051 Lisbon Portugal

-Tips to Visit Wonderland Lisboa
+Wonderland Lisboa Dates

 The Wonderland Lisboa Christmas Fair opens daily in the months of December and early January, weather permitting.

-The Wonderland Lisboa Christmas 2024 and New Year 2025 schedule presently runs from November 29, 2024 to January 5, 2025.
+For Christmas 2024 and New Year 2025, the Wonderland Lisboa schedule runs from November 29th, 2024 to January 5th, 2025.

 Hours and some services are limited on Christmas Eve, Christmas Day, New Year’s Eve, and New Year’s Day.

-Attendance is strong because Wonderland Lisbon is one of the major attractions and biggest Christmas events.
-So for fewer crowds, the best time to visit is usually at opening hour.
+So, for fewer crowds, generally, the best time to visit Wonderland Lisboa is at the opening hour.
 But of course, nighttime is the best time for the glittering light show.

 The best things to bring are Christmas cheer and euros for purchases.
 Although many vendors certainly do take credit cards.
-Wear warm layers and comfortable shoes for the cobbled Portuguese pavement (calçada portuguesa).

-Lisbon’s 5-star luxury hotels have a convenient location for this holiday hot spot.
 The Four Seasons Hotel Ritz Lisbon and the InterContinental Lisbon, for example, are a short walk away from Parque Eduardo VII and Wonderland Lisboa.

 Christmas in Lisbon: Festive Fact